 Events on This Day

-1855 - Another patent was awarded this day -- to one Joshua C. Stoddard, for the calliope.
+1855 - The sewing machine motor was patented by Isaac Singer (the Singer sewing machine guy) of New York.
+Thank you, Isaac for keeping us in stitches lo these many years.1855 - Another patent was awarded this day -- to one Joshua C. Stoddard, for the calliope.
 The Worcester, MA inventor originally sold the colorful and somewhat noisy instrument (it produces 135 decibels, compared to the 100 decibels of sound produced by a jet plane at takeoff) to churches, believe it or not!
 Sales, however, took off when Stoddard sold the instrument to circuses and steamboat operators (not a bad idea since the calliope is powered by steam).

 1858 - Mail service via stagecoach between St. Louis and San Francisco became a reality as the first stage pulled into San Francisco.
 That first trip had begun on Sep 16, 1858 and took 23 days, 23 1/2 hours to complete.

 1872 - The first mail order catalog was delivered.
 It was only one page but it worked.
 No, it wasn’t the Victoria’s Secret catalog ... nor Land’s End, J. Crew or Lillian Vernon.
-It was sent out by Mr. Aaron Montgomery Ward of the famous Montgomery Ward catalog and department stores.
+And it was sent out by Mr. Aaron Montgomery Ward of the famous Montgomery Ward catalog and department stores.

 1877 - The American Humane Association was founded -- in Cleveland, Ohio.